YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Inflammatory scarring conditions need even more caution.
 With scarring alopecia or lichen planopilaris, the scalp environment may not be safe for grafts unless the disease is quiet and expectations are conservative.

-I am cautious with fast online assessments for women with complex hair loss.
+Fast online assessments are especially risky for women with complex hair loss.
 A good plan starts with the right diagnosis.

 The consultation should cover the hair loss history, medical diagnosis, current treatment, donor strength, future progression, and what surgery can realistically improve.
 You should understand why surgery is recommended now, or why waiting may better protect your donor grafts.